aditAtSinTask/igloo-web-js/readme.md

 ## Run

+### Method 1

-Open framework root directory and run `http-server`, use `-p` or `--port` to use custom port (default to 8080)
+Open project root directory and run `http-server`, use `-p` or `--port` to use custom port (default to `8080`)

+### Method 2

+Open project root directory and just run `npm run web-server`, this command will run the server with port `4490` and cache for 1 second only

 ---

 ## Routing

-This framework will use folder name as the pathname or endpoint, for example: if we have directory name 'mypage' then we can open the page by using `/mypage`
+This project will use folder name as the pathname or endpoint, for example: if we have directory name 'mypage' then we can open the page by using `/mypage`

 ---